dmx-systems/dmx-documentation/docs/user.rst

 You can assign icons from the Font Awesome collection to your topic types.
 Let's say you have a topic type "Publication" and you want all publications to have a book icon.

-- You are about to modify the general concept of all your publications, not an existing instance of it.
-Click onto the topic type "Publication", *not* onto an individual publication.
+You can do this through modifying the *View Configuration* of the type definition of a *Publication*.
+The so called *Topic Type* definition represents *not* onto an individual publication but the general concept of a Publication in your semantic storage.

+- Select any "Publication" item in your semantic storage and use the "Related" Panel to reveal and select the *Topic Type* named "Publication".
 - Open the Detail Panel by selecting "Details" from the context menu.
 - Go to the fourth tab called "View".
-Here you can view and edit the configuration of the topic type.
+Here you can view and edit the *View Configuration* of a topic type.
 Click "Edit".
 - Click into the white field labeled "Icon".

 .. image:: _static/open-icon-selection.png